September in the Fells

 Sept, 25th 2019 | by Laura Costello

-The photos in this article are visual observation that Laura and Claire have recorded during the Sept 21st, 2019 Forest Explorations event.
+The photos in this article are visual observations that Laura and Claire have recorded during the Sept 21st, 2019 Forest Explorations event.
 They are licensed under Attribution-NonCommercial (CC BY-NC).

 Sharing is Caring Spread the Word!

 ✒️ What you think is important to us.
 Feel free to engage us and leave a courteous message below.
 Thanks!